 First, we need to find the public web address of your events on ThunderTix.
 This address takes the form of combining your account or venue name with the ThunderTix URL, for instance, https://YourAccount.thundertix.com.
 To locate this web address, login into your ThunderTix account.
 Next, head to your Public Display Settings, and click Edit Public Display.
 Your subdomain is listed at the top of the page under Public Display Options.

 - First of all, sign in to your Google Analytics account, then go to the Admin section.

 - Select an account from the dropdown in the Account column.

-- Then elect a property from the dropdown in the Property column and click Property Settings The "properties" are the list of web sites that Google knows you control.
+- Then select a property from the dropdown in the Property column and click Property Settings The "properties" are the list of websites that Google knows you control.